How to Enter Thailand? Quick Answers

 Disclosure: Some links on this page are affiliate links.
 We always write our articles before checking if affiliate links are available.

-Since dropping its Thailand Pass requirement in July 2022, the allowance is 60 days for visa-exempt countries and 15 days for ‘visa on arrival’ countries.
+Since July 2022, when Thailand dropped its Thailand Pass requirement, the allowance has been 60 days for most visa-exempt countries and 15 days for ‘visa on arrival’ countries.
 More details follow below.

 Thailand: COVID-19 Requirements